Jim Collins biography and books

-Jim Collins (James C. Collins; 25 January 1958) is a well-known business consultant, inspirational management speaker, and lecturer.
-He particularly lecturers on company sustainability and growth and he authored, and co-authored various long-lasting international bestsellers such as ‘Built to Last’, a book that examines the reasons of the extraordinary success of the today’s largest companies, and ‘Good to Great’, a book that outlines a model for turning a good average or mediocre company into a great one.
-Moreover, the book describes the Hedgehog Concept and has become hugely popular around management literature.
+Jim Collins (James C. Collins; January 25, 1958) is a well-known business consultant, inspirational management speaker, and lecturer.
+Jim Collins particularly lecturers on company sustainability and growth.
+Collins authored, and co-authored various long-lasting international bestsellers such as ‘Built to Last’, a book that examines the reasons of the extraordinary success of the today’s largest companies, and ‘Good to Great’, a book that outlines a model for turning a good average or mediocre company into a great one.

 Jim Collins spent his childhood in San Francisco, and he was one of the few white students in his elementary school.
 He stated that he had to adapt to other people’s culture for approximately ten years.
 He later moved to Boulder with his mother when his parents divorced, which was the time he wanted to become independent.

-He married Joanna Ernst, a triathlete who won the Hawaii Ironman Triathlon in 1985.
+Jim Collins married Joanne Ernst, a triathlete who won the Hawaii Ironman Triathlon in 1985.
 She is also known for her participation in a Nike advertisement campaign which caused a boost in Nike’s female consumer base in that time.
 They are married for more than twenty years, and the couple shares 50-50 ownership.

 Due to his engagement and contributions, he was awarded the Distinguished Teaching Award, an award intended to recognize individual faculty for a sustained performance of excellence in teaching, in 1992.

 Jim Collins soon continued his passion by founding a management laboratory in Colorado in 1995.
 He started conducting research and engaged in Socratic dialogue, an open discussion that is used to identify the value and truth of individuals’ opinion by question driven instructions, with CEO’s and senior leadership teams.